 Enjoy the lakes!

 Do you have any other top pick for the most beautiful lake in US national parks?
 I’d love to hear what it is.
-Comment below.
+Join my private Facebook group National Parks Collectors and comment and let me know.

 Get more national parks inspiration: